-1.0 Corp orate Structure 5
+1.0 Corporate Structure 4

 2.0 Gene ral Development of the Business

-2.1 Three-Year History 6
+2.1 Three-Year History 5

-2.2 Outlook
+2.2 Outlook 6

-3.0 Desci ription of the Business
+3.0 Descr ription of the Business

-••• 3.1 The Cayman Islands 7
+3.1 The Cayman Islands 7

 3.2 Regulation 7

 3.3 Market 9

 3.4 Transmission and Distribution System 10

 3.5 Generating Capacity and Capital Expenditures 10

 3.6 Fuel & Lubricating Oil Supply 12

 3.7 Properties 13

 3.8 Employees 13

-3.9 Insurance 13
+3.9 Insurance 14

 3.10 Environmental Matters 14

-4.0 Busin ness Risks 16
+4.0 Busin ness Risks 17

-5.0 Gene ral Description of Capital Structure
+5.0 Cono ral Description of Capital Structure

-5.1 Share Capital 19
+5.0 5.1 Share Capital 19

 5.2 Debt 21

-6.0 Divid end Policy 23
+6.0 Divid end Policy 24

-7.0 Cred it Ratings 23
+7.0 Credi it Ratings 24

-8.0 Mark xet for Securities 24
+8.0 Mark tet for Securities 26

-9.0 Direc tors and Officers 25
+9.0 Direc tors and Officers 26

 10.0 Audi t Committee

-10.1 Education and Experience 27
+10.1 Education and Experience 28

-10.2 Audit Committee Mandate 30
+10.2 Audit Committee Mandate 29

-10.3 Pre-Approval of Audit and Non-Audit Services 38
+10.3 Pre-Approval of Audit and Non-Audit Services 30

-10.4 Interest of Experts and External Auditor Service Fees 38
+10.4 Interest of Experts and External Auditor Service Fees 30

-11.0 Mate rial Contracts 38
+11.0 Mate rial Contracts 30

-12.0 Registrar and Transfer Agent 38 13.0 Additional Information 38
+12.0 Domin trar and Transfer Agent 31

+12.0 13.0 0 tional Information 31 31

+Schee iule A: Audit Committee Mandate 32

-This Annual Information Form should be read in conjunction with the consolidated financial statements of Caribbean Utilities Company, Ltd. ("CUC" or the "Company") for the year ended December 31, 2020 (the "2020 Financial Statements") included in the Company's 2020 Annual Report to shareholders (the "Annual Report").
-The information disclosed in this Annual Information Form is as of December 31, 2020, unless otherwise stated.
+This Annual Information Form should be read in conjunction with the consolidated financial statements of Caribbean Utilities Company, Ltd. ("CUC" or the "Company") for the year ended December 31, 2022 (the "2022 Financial Statements") included in the Company's 2022 Annual Report to shareholders (the "Annual Report").
+The information disclosed in this Annual Information Form is as of December 31, 2022, unless otherwise stated.
 The material has been prepared in accordance with National Instrument 51-102 Continuous Disclosure Obligations ("NI 51-102") and National Instrument 52-110 Audit Committees ("NI 52-110").

 Additional information in this Annual Information Form has been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP"), including certain accounting practices applicable to rateregulated entities.
-These accounting practices and their impact, which are disclosed in the notes to the 2020 Financial Statements, result in regulatory assets and liabilities which would not occur in the absence of rate regulation.
+These accounting practices and their impact, which are disclosed in the notes to the 2022 Financial Statements, result in regulatory assets and liabilities which would not occur in the absence of rate regulation.
 In the absence of rate regulation, the amount and timing of recovery or refund by the Company of the costs of providing services from customers through appropriate billing rates would not be subject to regulatory approval.

-In December 2017, the Ontario Securities Commission ("OSC") issued a relief order which permits CUC to continue to prepare its financial statements in accordance with U.S. GAAP.
-The relief extends until the earliest of: (i) January 1, 2024; (ii) the first date of the financial year that commences after the Company ceases to have activities subject to rate regulation; or (iii) the effective date prescribed by the International Accounting Standards Board (the "IASB") for the mandatory application of a standard within IFRS specific to entities with activities subject to rate regulation.
+On May, 31, 2022, the Ontario Securities Commission issued a relief order which permits the Company to continue to prepare its financial statements in accordance with U.S. GAAP.
+The relief extends until the earliest of: (i) January 1, 2027; (ii) the first day of the financial year that commences after the Company ceases to have rate-regulated activities; or (iii) the first day of the Company's financial year that commences on or following the later of (a) the effective date prescribed by the International Accounting Standards Board (the "IASB") for the mandatory application of a standard within IFRS specific to entities with activities subject to rate regulation (the "Mandatory Rate-regulated Standard") and (b) two years after the IASB publishes a final version of the Mandatory Rate-regulated Standard.